 This is where those VPC flow logs would really come in handy.
 Flow logs contain not only the source and destination IP and ports, but also how much traffic was actually passed.
 Depending on the function of your EC2 instance, this can paint a pretty telling picture as to whether there might be an instance compromise or not.

-Next, let’s look at another alert that looks similar at a glance but has drastically different implications.
+Next, let’s look at another alert that looks similar at a glance but with drastically different implications.

-This alert isn’t quite as straightforward as the previous, but if we revisit what we know about GuardDuty alerts with ‘IAMUser’ as the ResourceTypeAffected, then we know this originated from a CloudTrail log(s).
+This alert isn’t quite as straightforward as the previous, but if we revisit what we know about Amazon GuardDuty alerts with ‘IAMUser’ as the ResourceTypeAffected, then we know this originated from a AWS CloudTrail log(s).
 This is where we might sound the alarm.
-What you’re looking at is someone with API credentials making successful API calls to your AWS account from the Tor anonymizing network.
-Unless your org has some privacy averse AWS admins or developers, then there’s little reason for you see this particular alert.
+What you’re looking at is someone with API credentials making successful API calls to your Amazon Web Services (AWS) account from the Tor anonymizing network.
+Unless your org has some privacy-averse AWS admins or developers, then there’s little reason for you see this particular alert.

-Lastly, let’s look at a real-world GuardDuty alert.
+Lastly, let’s look at a real-world Amazon GuardDuty alert.

-In this alert, Expel analysts identified the anomalous detection of an AWS service user (a Continuous Integration/Continuous Delivery IAM user) making a suspicious API call, ListAccessKeys, that should never be attempted by that user given its purpose.
-Fortunately, GuardDuty has some insight into what API calls a user or role normally makes.
-This threat actor was able to initially compromise a less privileged user access key for the AWS account and then the attacker pivoted with a variety of methods to expand access and privileges into other IAM users and roles.
+In this alert, SOC analysts identified the anomalous detection of an Amazon Web Services (AWS) service user (a Continuous Integration/Continuous Delivery IAM user) making a suspicious API call, ListAccessKeys, that should never be attempted by that user given its purpose.
+Fortunately, Amazon GuardDuty has some insight into what API calls a user or role normally makes.
+This threat actor was able to initially compromise a less privileged user access key for the Amazon Web Services (AWS) account and then the attacker pivoted with a variety of methods to expand access and privileges into other IAM users and roles.

-- GuardDuty alerts are generated based on VPC flow logs, DNS logs, and CloudTrail API logs.
+Amazon GuardDuty alerts are generated based on VPC flow logs, DNS logs, and AWS CloudTrail API logs.

-- Keep a close eye out for IAM-related GuardDuty alerts, as this implies there’s an authenticated API session to your AWS account.
+Keep a close eye out for IAM-related Amazon GuardDuty alerts, as this implies there’s an authenticated API session to your Amazon Web Services (AWS) account.